 That morning the Richmond’s received Lord Hill at their garden in the Rue de

 Blanchisserie, and he categorically denied any knowledge of a move.
 Rumours of the opening of the campaign were nothing new, especially as the Summer drew on.
 It was known that Marshal Murat, King of Naples, had already been defeated and that the Russians had reached the Rhine.
 Most people thought the troops would march in mid July, and as such the bothersome rumours that were beginning to buzz in the air were not given much attention.
 The emptiness of the most recent murmuring seemed confirmed by the fact that the Richmond’s son Lord March was on duty at Braine Le Comte were the Dutch Belgians were again on full alert.
-March had left for his post so often that ritual of bidding goodbye to their son had become a joke.
+March had left for his post so often that the ritual of bidding goodbye to their son had become a joke.
 Whenever they parted the Duchess and girls said “Oh we shall see him again in a day or two”.

-All was still peaceful and tranquil with many having a fine day, a cricket match was again played.
+As of the 15th, it was still peaceful and tranquil with many having a fine day, a cricket match was again played.
 While at the Richmond’s House preparations were being made for the party that evening, the work was overseen by the Household staff and the doting captain Gurwood of the 10th Hussars, while the family watched the sport.

 The invitations had been ready by the 13th and delivered to over 200 guests by 3 men.
 The Mayor’s man for the “Bruxellois” the British Embassy’s Running footman for the corps diplomatique and a sergeant, most likely from the Guards, delivered the Duke’s and the other military guests’.
 Another accommodating British diplomat was Sir Charles Stuart, who was officially the ambassador to France, he had also formerly held the post in Spain and was close with Wellington who he referred to as “Padrone” to friends, and was only too pleased to have his servants wait upon the Duchess of Richmond and made his plate available to her as well.